Uncertainty-Aware Pedestrian Trajectory Prediction via Distributional Diffusion: Introduction

-Accordingly, we propose to explicitly parameterize the predictive distribution of trajectories rather than future trajectories themselves.
-As such, individuals' self-uncertainty can be separated from modeling complex multi-pedestrian movements.
-The key insight is to transform each pedestrian's exact trajectory into a readily sampled distribution, by assuming the bi-variate Gaussian form and computing their sufficient statistics.
-Then, we can operate the diffusion model with a joint parametric distribution over all pedestrians in future timesteps.
-By doing so, our approach transfers the predictive stochasticity from noises to the dedicated predictive distribution, allowing us to easily sample multiple trajectories and avoid running reverse diffusion intensively.
+Therefore, we propose explicitly parameterizing the predictive distribution of trajectories, rather than the coordinates of the trajectories themselves, as illustratedin Fig.~\ref{fig: motivation}.
+Consequently, an individual's self-uncertainty can be separated from modeling the complex interactions of multiple pedestrians.
+Our model is motivated by the computation of sufficient statistics for the trajectory distribution, achieved through the assumption of a bivariate Gaussian distribution, which is then applied to diffusion models.
+Subsequently, we are able to predict the future distribution of trajectories across all pedestrians at future time steps based on the joint parametric distribution.
+By doing this, the reliance on randomness shifts from noise to the predictive distribution, with each reverse diffusion process obtaining the distribution of trajectories.
+This enables us to easily sample multiple trajectories from the distribution, thereby avoiding the computational burden of performing reverse diffusion for each trajectory.